 L04 Chinese 489 Topics in Modern Chinese Literature

 A topics course on modern Chinese literature; topics vary by semester.
-Prerequisite: permission of instructor.
+Prerequisite: junior level or above or permission of instructor.

 L04 Chinese 4891 Topics in Chinese Literature and Culture